okta/samples-js-react-native/browser-sign-in/README.md

 This example shows you how to use the [Okta React Native Library](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) to login a user to a React Native application.
 The login is achieved through the Auth Code Flow + PKCE, where the user is redirected to the Okta browser login page.
 After the user authenticates they are redirected back to the application with an Authorization Code, which is exchanged for an ID token and access token.

-## Prerequisites

-Before running this sample, you will need the following:

-* An Okta Developer Account, you can sign up for one at <https://developer.okta.com/signup/>.
-* An Okta Application, configured for Native mode.
-This is done from the Okta Developer Console.
-After login, from the Admin dashboard, navigate to `Applications → Add Application`.
-Choose Native as the platform.
-Populate your new Native OpenID Connect application with values similar to:
-  * **Application Name**
-    * Native OpenId Connect App (must be unique)
-  * **Login redirect URIs**
-    * `com.sampleapplication:/`
-  * **Logout redirect URIs**
-    * `com.sampleapplication:/`
-  * **Grant type allowed**
-    * Authorization Code
-    * Refresh Token
-* If you are developing with an Android device emulator, make sure to check out the [React Native - Android Development](https://facebook.github.io/react-native/docs/getting-started.html#android-development-environment) setup instructions.

 ## Running This Example

 To run this application, you first need to clone this repo and then enter into this directory: